When I was researching this and other,

 Yamaha digitally sampled one.
 More time has passed, and now lack of

-practice and stiffness with age - I'm 70 - have made it uncomfortable
+practice and stiffness with age - 70 as I write this in 2012 - have made it uncomfortable

 and rather unrewarding to play the piano, particularly for any length